muir/nject/nvelope/README.md

 This is a user-provided optional step that can be used to double-check that what is being sent matches the API defintion.

+### Decode the request body

+The request body needs to be unpacked with an unmarshaller of some kind. nvelope.GenerateDecoder creates decoders that examine the injection chain looking for models that are consumed but not provided.
+If it finds any, it examines those models for struct tags that indicate that nvelope should create and fill the model.

+If so, it generates a provider that fills the model from the request.
+This includes filling fields for the main decoded request body and also includes filling fields from URL path elements, URL query parameters, and HTTP headers.

 ### Check for errors

 How to handle errors is likely to be customized so the error responder